gouflv/react-papercss-ui/docs/00-intro.md

 - Components base on PaperCSS
 - Storybook for development preview and Doc
 - Testing with Jest
-- Custom Rollup for library packaging tool
+- Rollup for library packaging

 ## Research resource